ZaidMinhas/Polynomial-Encryption/README.md

 f(x) if a polynomial function that has the form $f(x) = a(b\cdot x + c)^d + e $

-g(x) is the inverse function of f(x) that returns the decrypted/original text default a,b,c,d values are set in the code but can be changed
+g(x) is the inverse function of f(x) that returns the decrypted/original text default a,b,c,d,e values are set in the code but can be changed

 ## Basic Usage
 ```py